 Critical Analysis of Driving to the Funeral

 ‘Driving to the Funeral,’ an article by Anna Quindlen, presents a powerful argument against underage driving.
 The article focuses on the number of teenagers who fail to graduate because they lost their lives in road carnages.
-The author mainly attributes the cause of these accidents to the inexperience of the teenagers and sheer recklessness associated with driving at a tender age.
+The author mainly attributes the cause of these accidents to the inexperience of the teenagers and the sheer recklessness associated with driving at a tender age.
 The author suggests an umbrella solution to the problem by suggesting that the minimum driving age be drastically increased as a panacea to the problem of losing young lives to road accidents.

 `The author has strategically structured the text chronologically, linking one paragraph to the other.